-We were delighted to work with the following expert judging panel over the course of the 2018 Wilbur Smith Adventure Writing Prize:
+We are delighted to be working with the following expert judges for the 2019 Wilbur Smith Adventure Writing Prize.

-> Kirsty’s earliest memory of being extremely competitive was on a fishing trip with her dad and younger sister when she was about five.
+Kirsty’s earliest memory of being extremely competitive was on a fishing trip with her dad and younger sister when she was about five.
 She remembered never being satisfied with simply catching a fish, she had to catch a bigger one.
 Always.

 This competitiveness and her passion for sport, and swimming specifically, has taken her to 5 Olympic Games.
 Kirsty has won 7 individual Olympic Medals (2 Gold, 4 Silver, 1 Bronze), broken multiple world records, become the top female swimmer in the world and become the top African Athlete in Olympic history.
 The importance of this is not individual but national because her success has given hope to millions at a time when her country has gone through economic and political turmoil.